-Communication with staff during furlough presents employers with some issues.
-Furloughed staff must not work for their employer until the end of June.
-If the employees do any work before the first phase of the scheme ends at the end of June this may jeopardise the employer’s claims for the Government grant.
-On the other hand, an employer’s duty of care for employees continues during furlough so employers must maintain non work-related contact furloughed staff to discuss any personal matters, including their health and well-being, and to allow employees to ask any questions or raise concerns.
+Communication with staff, especially during longer periods of furlough presents employers with some issues.
+Furloughed staff must not work for their employer during days which they are on furlough as this may jeopardise the employer’s claims for the Government grant.
+On the other hand, an employer’s duty of care for employees continues during furlough so employers must maintain non work-related contact furloughed staff to discuss any relevant personal matters, especially their mental health and wellbeing, and to allow employees to ask any questions or raise concerns.
 Contact also helps maintain furloughed employees’ loyalty and engagement so that they can return to work smoothly after the lockdown.
 Contact should be arranged ahead of time, so it is expected.
 Here are some key considerations:

 - Furloughed staff should be given an HR contact, in case any HR-related questions or concerns arise (for example sickness, pregnancy).

 - Government guidance does not address the use of work email, and so employers must use their discretion.
-Any work, including online team meetings, checking work related emails and forwarding them on, could count as work at least prior to the end of the first phase of the scheme at the end of June.
-If organisations choose to communicate with furloughed employees through existing email systems, the employer must ensure that employees do not log on to undertake any work at all.
+Any work, including online team meetings, checking work related emails and forwarding them on, could count as work if this occurs in any furlough period.
+If organisations choose to communicate with furloughed employees through existing email systems, the employer must ensure that employees do not log on to undertake any work at all on a furlough day.
 There must be no provision of any services or any revenue generated for the employer or for any linked or associated organisation.

-- To ensure furloughed employees do not undertake any work before the end of June it is may be easier to limit access to work emails, with a mechanism for incoming emails to be monitored and diverted.
+- To ensure furloughed employees do not undertake any work in a period for which the furlough grant is claimed it may be easier to limit access to work emails, with a mechanism for incoming emails to be monitored and diverted.
 Employers can then switch to personal email for their own communications, checking that employers have up to date details (including current personal email and postal addresses) for each employee.
-This makes it harder for employees to work and creates clear a distinction between furloughed employees and those who are still working.
+This makes it harder for employees to work and creates clear a distinction between furloughed employees and those working.

-- Some employees use work laptops, telephones and emails for personal matters so employees can still be allowed to use their devices, but employees must not send or respond to any work-related matters while furloughed at least until the end of July.
+- Some employees use work laptops, telephones and emails for personal matters so employees can still be allowed to use their devices, but employees must not send or respond to any work-related matters while furloughed.

 - You should also advise employees on what to tell clients/customers.
 Keeping in touch with key customers or suppliers is permissible if purely social but it could amount to work even if personal emails are used.
 This could jeopardise the furlough payment so employers must decide how they want to proceed.